dwndland/OneCore.Net.WPF/README.md

 - **ControlFocus:** Brings an easy possibility to focus another UI control.
 - **IconReader:** Provides a way to read file, extension and folder icons with and without caching.
 - **InputWatcher:** Allows to listen for global keyboard or mouse actions without the app be in focus.
+- **MouseHelper** Provides easy check if the mouse is within a specific control by using low level pixel calculations.
 - **PopupHandler:** Implements an auto close event for custom WPF popups.
 - **SystemTexts:** Loads translations for the current windows language from the system.
 - **UIDispatcher:** Gives easy access to the current UI dispatcher and allows override for unit tests.